 |Single leg step-up (10kg vest on)|

 |Box Jumps (10kg vest on)|

 It wasn’t perfect.
-But it didn’t had to be perfect.
+But it didn’t have to be perfect.

-I like it because I was doing different muscle work, and I felt like it energizes my body rather than exhaust it.
+- I like it because I was doing different muscle work, and I felt like it energizes my body rather than exhausting it.

-After I’ve changed the angle I was getting much better.
+- After I changed the angle I was getting much better.